jaime-novo/configurator/README.md

 ```shell script
 $ ./configurator export --paths /Path1,/Path2 -m blueprint -f json -b <path-to-blueprint-json> -o <output-file>
 ```
 If `-o <output-file>` is omitted, it prints to standard output by default.

+Parameter `-i` or `--indent` generates indented/pretty output.

 ### Env
 This command is used to print the export linux commands on stdout.
 Because of this, only `flat` mode is supported with `Env`.